MessagingGPT · the AI helper with static context. $300K+ pipeline, $69K won. The precursor to Commons.

 What stayed honest

-Numbers cite the H2 self-review cycle (Oct 2025 - Mar 2026) and PMM monthly reports for Jul-Aug 2025.
-Pipeline influenced via sales assets was $300K+ ARR; closed-won via sales assets was $69K+ ARR (PMM Monthly Report, Aug 2025).
-SMS Bundles launch added +$67K MRR (self-review, launch outcomes).
+Numbers cite the H2 self-review cycle (Oct 2025 to Mar 2026) and PMM monthly reports for Jul and Aug 2025.
+Pipeline influenced via sales assets: $300K+ ARR.
+Closed-won via sales assets: $69K+ ARR (Aug 2025 monthly).
+SMS Bundles launch added $67K+ MRR.
 All self-reported, HubSpot deal data validated at month-close.
-Adoption was bimodal: most of the team used the shared GPT, a small subset (primarily Sourav) was already building bespoke systems.
-That split is what surfaced the limit.
+Adoption was bimodal.
+Most of the team used the shared GPT, a small subset (primarily Sourav) was already building bespoke systems.
+That split is what surfaced the limit and seeded Commons.

 What it became, in substrate